kcstarless/ruby-sub-strings/README.md

 # Ruby-Sub-Strings

 ## 1. Description
-Ruby program that takes two input, a text and a dictionary of words.
+A function that takes two argument, a text and a dictionary of words.
 Checks if any of words in text matches the dictionary and returns matching word and number of times it was found in hash listing.